silviamaggi/smd-com/_posts/2020-07-02-isolation-photo-diary.md

   - personal
   - pandemic
   - lockdown
-description: 'After the initial shock, the lockdown and subsequent isolation prompted me to point the lens to my emotions and immediate surroundings.'
+description: After the initial shock, the lockdown and subsequent isolation prompted me to point the lens to my emotions and immediate surroundings.
-excerpt: 'Between the ups and downs of the global **pandemic** and **lockdown**, I kept taking pictures.
-I intended to have a **photo diary** to describe my take on **isolation** and the extraordinary circumstances we’re living.'
+excerpt: "Between the ups and downs of the global pandemic and lockdown, I kept taking pictures.
+I intended to have a photo diary to describe my take on isolation and the extraordinary circumstances we're living."
 featured-image: feat-isolation-photo-diary-silviamaggi.jpg
 redirect_from:
   - /creativity/isolation-photo-diary/